 Rich Hoffman is the meteorologist for News 12 Long Island's Morning and Daytime Editions.
 Hoffman joined the News 12 weather team in September 2002.

 While growing up on Long Island in the Town of Babylon, Hoffman loved to go to the beach with his family.
 The weather always played a role in whether his family would hit beach favorites like Cedar and Gilgo Beach.
 So by the time he was nine, Hoffman was tracking the weather systems.
 He quickly developed a love for forecasting.
-After graduating from West Babylon High School, Hoffman headed north to fulfill his dream of being a Meteorologist.
+After graduating from West Babylon High School, Hoffman headed north to fulfill his dream of being a meteorologist.
 Hoffman earned a Bachelors of Science degree in Atmospheric Science and a Bachelors of Arts in Communications from the University of Albany (SUNY), in New York.
+Hoffman also has earned a Masters of Science degree in Geoscience from Mississippi State University.
 Following graduation, Hoffman began his television career in 1996 at WNYT in Albany.

 From there he moved west to WETM in Elmira, New York.
-After Elmira, Hoffman worked at WVNY in Burlington, Vermont where he enjoyed the cold snowy winter.
-In a move to try to get closer to Long Island, Hoffman was off to the Nutmeg state where he landed a Meteorologist position at WFSB in Hartford, Connecticut.
-Before coming home to NEWS 12 Long Island, Hoffman worked at and NECN in Boston and WGGB-TV in Springfield Massachusetts.
-Since working at NEWS 12, Hoffman looks at things in a different light.
-Hoffman starts his day by getting up at 2:00 a.m. in the middle of the night, when its pitch black.
-Then it’s time to get ready to be at work by 4am to prepare the weather forecast and weather maps which you see every day on News 12.
+After Elmira, Hoffman worked at WVNY in Burlington, Vermont where he enjoyed the cold, snowy winter.
+In a move to try to get closer to Long Island, Hoffman was off to the Nutmeg state where he landed a meteorologist position at WFSB in Hartford, Connecticut.
+Before coming home to News 12 Long Island, Hoffman worked at and NECN in Boston and WGGB-TV in Springfield, Massachusetts.
+Since working at News 12, Hoffman looks at things in a different light.
+Hoffman starts his day by getting up at 2:30 a.m. in the middle of the night, when its pitch black.
+Then it’s time to get ready to be at work by 3 a.m. to prepare the weather forecast and weather maps which you see every day on News 12.